Anian2009/demo/README.md

     HEADER: token:"user-token"

-    DATA: {id: 1}
+    DATA: {
+            "id": 1
+          }

 Response 200

+       {
-       {"message": "Congratulations!
+         "message": "Congratulations!
 You have become the owner of a new plant.
-Information about your factories is on the main page."}
+Information about your factories is on the main page."
+       }

 Response 400, 404